-POTENTIAL HAZARD Operating engine parts, especially the muffler, become extremely hot.
-WHAT CAN HAPPEN Severe burns can occur on contact.
-Debris, such as leaves, grass, brush, etc. can catch fire.
-HOW TO AVOID THE HAZARD Allow engine parts, especially the muffler, to cool before touching. • Remove accumulated debris from muffler and engine area.
-Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.
-POTENTIAL HAZARD Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.
-WHAT CAN HAPPEN Contact with rotating parts can cause traumatic amputation or severe lacerations.
-HOW TO AVOID THE HAZARD • Do not operate the machine without guards, shields, and safety devices in place and working.
-Keep hands, feet, hair, jewelry, or clothing away from rotating parts.
-1.4.1 Give complete, undivided attention to the job at hand.
-1.4.2 Mow only in daylight or good artificial light, keeping away from hazards.
-NEVER carry passengers. holes and hidden
+Operating engine parts, especially the muffler, become extremely hot.

+- ♦ Severe burns can occur on contact. - Debris, such as leaves, grass, brush, etc. can catch fire.

+- Allow engine parts, especially the muffler, to cool before touching. - Remove accumulated debris from muffler and engine area. - Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.

+♦ Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.

+Contact with rotating parts can cause traumatic amputation or severe lacerations.
-DO NOT operate the mower when children or others are in the area.

-- 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
+- Do not operate the machine without guards, shields, and safety devices in place and working. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
+NEVER carry passengers. - DO NOT operate the mower when children or others are in the area. - 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
 The operator is responsible for safe operation on slopes.

-• Mowing on wet grass or steep slopes can cause sliding and loss of control.
+Mowing on wet grass or steep slopes can cause sliding and loss of control.